rarar0/Windows_Server_Hardening/README.md

 Compile using PS2EXE found at this URL
 https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
-Start the executable from CLI and pass function names as arguments to the exe to run them.
+Start the executable from cmd and pass function names as arguments.

 ### Script Goals/To-Do:
 Disable unecessary services